Escape sequences in C

 In the C programming language, an escape sequence is specially delimited text in a character or string literal that represents one or more other characters to the compiler.
 It allows a programmer to specify characters that are otherwise difficult or impossible to specify in a literal.

-An escape sequence starts with a backslash (\) called the escape character and subsequent characters define the meaning of the escape sequence.
+An escape sequence starts with a backslash (\) called the escape character and subsequent characters define the character.
 For example, \n denotes a newline character.

-The same or similar escape sequences are used in other, related languages such C++, C#, Java and PHP.
+The same or similar escape sequences are used in other, related languages such as C++, C#, Java and PHP.

-Value

-To demonstrate the value of the escape sequence feature, to output the text Foo on one line and Bar on the next line, the code must output a newline between the two words.

-The following code achieves the goal via text formatting and a hard-coded ASCII character value for newline (0x0A).
-This behaves as desired with the words on sequential lines, but an escape sequence has advantages.